Tprafke/discord-stonk-bot/README.md

 ## Description

-Discord Stonk Bot is a discord bot I made for my server that allows members to make easy stock and crypto price request that appear in the channel.
+Discord Stonk Bot is a discord bot that allows server members to make easy stock and crypto price request that appear in the channel.
+Stock price request are made using the Yahoo Finance API.

 ## Languages & Technologies